-In this assignment, we’ll draw on the skills you developed putting together the promotional audio slideshow for the Journalism School.
+In this assignment, we’ll draw on the skills you developed putting together the promotional audio slideshow for the J-School.
 But this time, we’re asking you to promote your own work.

 The Big Idea:

 Use iMovie to develop a package bringing together text (spoken or via captions), images and sound (either soundbites or your voiceover) that introduces us to your project.
 Think of this as a trailer for your IS project.

 This could take several directions.
 You could tell us what inspired you to tackle this project, what you learned along the way, how you put together the project or a combination of all these aspects.
 It also could look closer to an advertisement for your project designed to go viral.
 Be discerning, however.
 Your goal is hook the audience so they’ll want to explore your site and read your work.

 The audio slideshow should be 60 seconds to two minutes long.
 As always, 5 seconds of wiggle room but -5 points for each second over/under after that.
 You must also provide an error-free transcript of your audio slideshow for your TA and credit information for all photos should be included in the video, either as captions throughout or at the end of the slideshow.